-While being homeless, eventually I joined Food Not Bombs in Santa Cruz, where I became one the main volunteer cooks.
+While being homeless, eventually I joined Food Not Bombs in Santa Cruz, where I became one of the main volunteer cooks.
 I was especially pleased with FNB because they were vegan.
 Every week, several local supermarkets donated large quantities of produce to us.
 I made a lot of friends and had a lot of good times while in FNB.
 Also around this time I began to learn how to use computers.

 I was fortunate enough to eventually acquire a part-time job with the Interfaith Satellite Shelter Program (ISSP), which is a program that works in cooperation with many local churches in Santa Cruz County to temporarily give homeless people a place to sleep for the night and a hot meal.
 I worked 4 hours a day at $6.00 per hour and received free room and board.
 During my free time in the day I did most of my research for the materials on this website.
 I was able to spend my money for using a computer at Kinko’s, printing up materials, etcetera.

 MY STATUS TODAY:

 I have been a vegetarian for over 40 years now and vegan for 25 of those 40 years.
 Since I became vegetarian in 1975 I have been generally quite healthy.
 However, when I became homeless in 1991, my health did generally, albeit very slowly, start to go downhill, mostly due to the oftentimes poor quality and variety of food offered by the various homeless organizations, especially for those of us wanting to maintain a vegetarian diet.
 This is not to put down homeless programs in general.
 On the contrary, I feel that they are generally doing a good service for homeless people.
 However, if one wants to remain a vegetarian, it presents a lot more of a challenge to get good nutrition.